GSA-TTS/identity-site/content/_en/partners/faq.md

         id: c-5
         title: Do we need an approved IAA before we can launch our integration with Login.gov?
         content: >-
             In order to launch your integration with Login.gov, your agency must first complete an IAA.
 You can test your application during the IAA process.
-Once testing is complete and the IAA has been executed, Login.gov will launch your integration within two weeks. <a target="_blank" href="https://developers.login.gov/oidc/" class="external-link">Learn more about an IAA here</a>
+Once testing is complete and the IAA has been executed, Login.gov will launch your integration within two weeks.  <a href="{{ '/partners/getting-started/' | locale_url }}" class="caret">Learn more about an IAA here</a>
     -
         id: c-6
         title: Do you integrate with Commercial Off-The-Shelf (COTS) solutions?
         content: >-
             Login.gov supports any platform that uses either the SAML or OpenID Connect (OIDC) protocol.
 Some COTS solutions that have been integrated with Login.gov include:

             - Okta

             - Ping Identity